rozek/svelte-codemirror-component/README.md

 ## Usage ##

-`svelte-codemirror` should be imported in a module context and may then be used in your markup:
+`svelte-codemirror-component` should be imported in a module context and may then be used in your markup:

 ```
 <script context="module">